Existing Reef protection regulations

-Strong scientific evidence confirms that significant quantities of fertiliser, pesticides and sediment from sugarcane farms and grazing properties are entering the GBR lagoon.
-The reduction in water quality increases the risk of serious long-term effects on the reef health and decreases the reef's resilience to pressures such as climate change and ocean acidification.
+Strong scientific evidence confirms that significant quantities of fertiliser, pesticides and sediment from sugarcane farms and grazing properties are entering the Great Barrier Reef lagoon.
+The reduction in water quality increases the risk of serious long-term effects on the Reef health and decreases the Reef's resilience to pressures such as climate change and ocean acidification.

 We recognise and applaud the many sugarcane producers and graziers who are managing their land sustainably, and who have adopted best management practices.
 We also know that others could do better.

-To help cane farmers and graziers meet regulated standards, particularly in areas where there are high fertiliser, sediment and pesticide losses, there is a compliance program that includes property visits with landholders to provide tailored advice.
+To help cane farmers and graziers meet regulated standards, particularly in areas where there is high fertiliser, sediment and pesticide run-off, there are extension programs that includes property visits with landholders to provide tailored advice.
 The aim is to educate and ensure that farmers and graziers understand what’s required under the regulations and work with them to meet these requirements.

 In this guide:

 - How does this impact cane farmers?

 - Impacts of nutrient and pesticide run-off from cane farming

 - Support programs and tools for cane farmers

 - Support programs and tools for graziers